pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-type-code-with-class.md

 Set step 2

-#|en| We place the blood type field from the <code>Person</code> class, its getter and the constructor, which initialize the field value.
+#|en| We place the blood type field from the `Person` class, its getter and the constructor, which initialize the field value.

 Go to the end of "BloodGroup"